Kong/docs.konghq.com/app/0.9.x/configuration.md

 directory, moments before starting Nginx.

 The default template can be found at: https://github.com/Kong/kong/tree/master/kong/templates.
-It is splitted in two Nginx configuration files: `nginx.lua` and `nginx_kong.lua`.
+It is split in two Nginx configuration files: `nginx.lua` and `nginx_kong.lua`.
 The former is minimalistic and includes the later, which contains everything Kong requires to run.
 Moments before starting Nginx, those two files are copied into the prefix directory, which looks like so: